MoonLightOri/my-own-modded-DRG-difficulties/Elite Restriction Release/Master Series/Alpha/Features of MS and MSX.md

 * Master Series difficulty was inspired partially by zeta's DW.
-MS = Master Standard.
+MS = Master.
 Changelogs for MS (from 6x2EX ERR):
   - Reduced Grunt Ratio to a reasonable level.
   - Enemy Damage and Movement Speed scaling follows Hazard 7.
 Enemy HP and projectile speed scaling stays at Hazard 6 instead.
   - Enemy Count Modifier values are 7x2 values.
 Enemy Cap is at 4+ player count is increased to 240.